-How long does review take?
-Review of Exempt or Expedited protocols takes about two to three weeks.
+An Exempt Review takes no more than five business days and an Expedited Review takes about 10 business days.
 The review process for protocols submitted for Full Review can take up to a month to complete.
 You should include sufficient time in your research plan as allowance for any IRB-required changes to the research protocol.

-All consent documents and instruments, must be translated.
+All consent documents and instruments must be translated.
 The IRB must certify that the translated documents translate equivalently in English.

-The protocol package in Ideate should specify these researchers and their CITI certificates must be attached to the package being submitted for review.
+The protocol package in IRB Manager should specify these researchers and their CITI certificates must be attached to the package being submitted for review.

-You can check the progress of your submission on your Ideate homepage.
+You can check the progress of your submission on your IRB Manager homepage.
 Once an approval letter has been issued, an email will be sent to you notifying you of this.